rylagek/pack_everything/builders/vbox/build_notes.md

 - Now uses cloud-init
 - Boot wait is tricky - needs to be low enough to send input before defaults are used
   - On a 2019 Thinkpad running Manjaro, 2s was too low and 5 seconds is close to the high bound
-- (IN-PROGRESS) Still need to add scripts to configure environment post-install
 - Despite the `stop ssh` command, still require a large `ssh_timeout` and `ssh_handshake_attempts` so packer doesn't timeout while system is updating

 ### Rocky Linux: